USS Little Rock (LCS-9)

-USS Little Rock (LCS-9) is a Freedom-class littoral combat ship (LCS) of the United States Navy.
+USS Little Rock (LCS-9) was a Freedom-class littoral combat ship (LCS) of the United States Navy.
 She is the second ship named after Little Rock, the capital city of Arkansas.

 Design

 In 2002, the U.S. Navy initiated a program to develop the first of a fleet of littoral combat ships.
 The Navy initially ordered two monohull ships from Lockheed Martin, which became known as the Freedom-class littoral combat ships after the first ship of the class, USS Freedom.
 Odd-numbered U.S. Navy littoral combat ships are built using the Freedom-class monohull design, while even-numbered ships are based on a competing design, the trimaran hull Independence-class littoral combat ship from General Dynamics.
 The initial order of littoral combat ships involved a total of four ships, including two of the Freedom-class design.
 Little Rock is the fifth Freedom-class littoral combat ship to be built.

 Little Rock includes additional stability improvements over the original Freedom design; the stern transom was lengthened and buoyancy tanks were added to the stern to increase weight service and enhance stability.
 The ship will also feature automated sensors to allow "conditions-based maintenance" and reduce crew overwork and fatigue issues that Freedom had on her first deployment.